A History of Minolta Innovation

 1929.
 The Nifcalette was Minolta’s first camera, brought onto the market in Japan in the year of the company’s inception (1928).
 The Nifcalette was a folding roll-film camera with the format 40×65 mm.
 It had a lens and a diaphragm shutter manufactured in Germany.

 The Autocord, a twin-lens reflex camera that took roll film (larger format than 35mm).
-This camera was produced from 1955 to 1972 with very few changes.
+According to this review it was a better camera than any TLR coming out of Germany at the time.
+The camera was produced from 1955 to 1972 with very few changes.

 1958.
 Owing to the success of other manufacturer’s Single Lens Reflex (SLR) cameras, Minolta introduced its SR-2 camera with a whopping selection of 3 interchangeable lenses.
 It had no meter, needed no batteries, and the viewfinder would stay dark until the film was wound.
 This lens mount would endure, unmodified, for 27 years until the introduction of the A-mount (autofocus) camera bodies.
 The old manual-focus lens mount design is still flourishing; it’s being used by the Seagull camera company of China under license from Minolta.